ExploreASL/Documentation/docs/index.md

 ## Description

 **ExploreASL** is a pipeline and toolbox for image processing and statistics of arterial spin labeling perfusion **MR** images.
-It is designed as a **multi-OS**, open source, collaborative framework that facilitates cross-pollination between image processing method developers and clinical investigators.
+It is designed as a **multi-OS**, open-source, collaborative framework that facilitates cross-pollination between image processing method developers and clinical investigators.

-The software provides a complete head-to-tail approach that runs fully automatically, encompassing all necessary tasks from data import and structural segmentation, registration and normalization, up to **CBF** quantification.
-In addition, the software package includes and quality control (**QC**) procedures and region-of-interest (**ROI**) as well as voxel-wise analysis on the extracted data.
-To-date, **ExploreASL** has been used for processing ~10000 **ASL** datasets from all major **MRI** vendors and **ASL** sequences, and a variety of patient populations, representing ~30 studies.
-The ultimate goal of **ExploreASL** is to combine data from multiple studies to identify disease related perfusion patterns that may prove crucial in using **ASL** as a diagnostic tool and enhance our understanding of the interplay of perfusion and structural changes in neurodegenerative pathophysiology.
+The software provides a complete head-to-tail approach that runs fully automatically, encompassing all necessary tasks from data import and structural segmentation, registration, and normalization, up to **CBF** quantification.
+In addition, the software package includes quality control (**QC**) procedures and region-of-interest (**ROI**) as well as voxel-wise analysis of the extracted data.
+To date, **ExploreASL** has been used for processing ~10000 **ASL** datasets from all major **MRI** vendors and **ASL** sequences and a variety of patient populations, representing ~30 studies.
+The ultimate goal of **ExploreASL** is to combine data from multiple studies to identify disease-related perfusion patterns that may prove crucial in using **ASL** as a diagnostic tool and enhance our understanding of the interplay of perfusion and structural changes in neurodegenerative pathophysiology.

 Additionally, this (semi-)automatic pipeline allows us to minimize manual intervention, which increases the reproducibility of studies.